 There’s a lot floating around the internet about the do and don’ts of washable nappies.
-At Baba+Boo we have nine year’s experience of trouble-shooting nappy issues - so to celebrate Real Nappy Week, here’s our exhaustive list of everything you need to know about fitting, washing and using nappies.
+At Baba+Boo we have nine year’s experience of trouble-shooting nappy issues - here’s our exhaustive list of everything you need to know about fitting, washing and using nappies.

 1) Don’t use fabric conditioner.